EllinghamTech/PHPUserSystem/README.md

 We plan to build an installation and update script in the future.
 Until then, you will need to make manual changes if the tables change.
 Ensure you read the release notes before updating.

-## Factory and object initialisation
+## Factory, Helpers and object initialisation
-Many objects are created by a factory instance.
+Many objects are created by a factory or helper instance.
 This removes some of the complexities when setting up certain objects correctly.

-Other instances can be created by the "parent" instance.
+Some instances are created by their "parent" instance, for example a `UserPermission` can be created with the `getUserPermission(string $permission_name)` method on a `User` object.

 ```php
 use EllinghamTech\Database\SQL\MySQL;